techbrett/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 ### Shared mailbox scheduled meetings

 For **meetings scheduled using a shared mailbox**, the shared mailbox is considered the organizer.
-If the shared mailbox has a OneDrive, the recording is uploaded there.
-However, since shared mailbox typically don’t have a OneDrive, the recordings are uploaded to the co-organizer’s or recording initiator's OneDrive instead.
+If the shared account has a OneDrive, the recording is uploaded there.
+However, since shared mailboxes typically don’t have a OneDrive, the recordings are uploaded to the co-organizer’s or recording initiator's OneDrive instead.
 To understand what happens if an organizer doesn't have a OneDrive account, see the **Recording storage for organizers without OneDrive accounts** section in this article.

-For details on shared mailbox, see [About shared mailboxes - Microsoft 365 admin](/microsoft-365/admin/email/about-shared-mailboxes).
+For details on shared mailboxes, see [About shared mailboxes - Microsoft 365 admin](/microsoft-365/admin/email/about-shared-mailboxes).

 > [!NOTE]
-> For meetings scheduled using a shared mailbox, the meeting cannot be recorded if the shared mailbox, as the organizer, has its **allowCloudRecording** meeting policy set to false.
-Basically, shared mailboxes adhere to the global identity's meeting policy if it doesn't have Teams license.
-Tenant admin can assign Teams license to shared mailbox so that it can be assigned with custom meeting policy.
+> When shared mailboxes don't have a Teams license, they follow the global identity's meeting policy, which has **`-allowCloudRecording`** set to false.
+If a shared mailbox without a Teams license organizes a meeting, your users can't record.
+If you want to set a custom meeting policy for a shared mailbox, you must assign a Teams license first.

+### Shared mailbox scheduled meetings

+Because the shared mailbox is the organizer, its CsTeamsRecordingRolloutPolicy is checked, rather than that of the delegate member.
+Typically, shared mailboxes do not have a license, so they follow the global identity's policy.
+Shared mailbox can only be assigned with custom teams meeting policy if it is assigned with teams license.

 ### Microsoft Teams Rooms meetings